FREQUENTLY ASKED QUESTIONS

 How much does a new bike cost?

 All bikes are custom and therefore prices vary a lot.
 Frame alone prices start at $3500 for a quick release (rim brake) road frame, $4200 for a gravel, allroad, or hardtail MTB, $4400 for a fatbike, $4400 adventure frame (think Tour Divide), and $9000 for a tandem frame.
 Most frames will have some customizations or additional weld-ons which take more time and focus.
 As we customize the frame with things like internal routing for a hydraulic brake hose or Di2 wires, extra bottle mounts, rack mounts, fender mounts, couplers, fancy finish options, or other things, the price increases.
-A complete bike can be anywhere from $8,000 – $14,000 and up depending on component choices.
+A complete bike can be anywhere from $9,000 – $14,000 and up depending on component choices and customizations.
 A complete Tandem bike is usually $18,000 and up.
 A frameset (gravel or allroad) including fork and headset is probably in the $5200 ballpark depending on customizations.

 Can you add disc brake mounts on my older rim brake Bingham Built or Eriksen Bike?

 Yes, but it probably won’t accomplish what you have in mind.
 It won’t allow for greater tire clearance, you’ll need a new fork that is compatible with your headtube, new brakes/shifters, new wheels, and probably other drivertrain parts depending on what you currently have and it’s compatibility.
 Please note it is extremely difficult to source road and gravel disc forks compatible with the older smaller diameter headtubes.
 If your bike is 6+ years old, chances are you have the smaller 1 1/8” diameter head tube.
 The new fork will also need to have the correct rake/offset to work well with your bike.
 Bottom line is that it’s possible but usually not as simple as it seems and probably more trouble than it’s worth.

 Do you offer butted tubing?